infinum/frontend-handbook/React/React hooks.md

 ```

 #### Prefer splitting individual state items, instead of using a single state object
-While in some case, it will make more sense to group state items into a single object, if it's not neccessary, store them individually:
+While in some case, it will make more sense to group state items into a single object, if it's not necessary, store them individually:

 ```jsx